-English B Grade / 65% Exam and have successfully studied Drama in lower school.
+English B Grade / 60% Exam or G&T/SBAE English B Grade / 50% Exam and have successfully studied Drama in lower school.

 Year 11 Drama ATAR is a challenging and rewarding course; ideal for students who would like to use an Arts subject for their university entry score (ATAR) in Year 12.
 In Unit 1, representational and realistic drama forms and styles are covered.
 Techniques of characterisation, particularly those of Stanislavski are examined.
 In Unit 2, presentational or non-realist drama is studied.
 Theatre that challenged conventions, particularly the work of Brecht, is investigated.